tobg8/scalingo-test/README.md

 <http://localhost:5000/repos?q=language:javascript:size:1..10>

-- a filter is a key:value pair, the key is the filter name and the value is the filter value (can be a range, a number, a date, etc.).
+- a filter is a key:value pair, the key is the filter name and the value is a combination of operator + value (can be a range, a number, a date, etc combined with a : or <: or >: etc...).
 - the `+` character is used to separate filters.

 I did not implement all filters, but most of them are supported, the rest can be implemented easily [Filters available](#filter-support).

-⚠️ I did not implement a check of  of `license` and `language` filters validity, so if you provide a wrong license of language filter, it will return a poor error message, I should the fetch the data from github to check if the license or language is valid and make a proper error message. (or create a map of valid licenses and languages) but this is hacky and won't allow us to scale accordingly with the api ⚠️
+⚠️ I did not implement a check of `license` and `language` filters validity, so if you provide a wrong license of language filter, it will return a poor error message.
+ I should the fetch the data from github to check if the license or language is valid and make a proper error message. (or create a map of valid licenses and languages but this is hacky and won't allow us to scale accordingly with the api)⚠️

 The APi offers only one endpoint: